redis/redis-doc/commands/script-kill.md

 If the script has already performed write operations, it can not be killed in this way because it would violate Lua's script atomicity contract.
-In such a case, only `SHUTDOWN NOSAVE` can kill the script, killing the Redis process in a hard way preventing it from persisting with half-written information.
+In such a case, only `SHUTDOWN NOSAVE` can kill the script, killing the Redis process in a hard way and preventing it from persisting with half-written information.

 For more information about `EVAL` scripts please refer to [Introduction to Eval Scripts](/topics/eval-intro).